sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 components, those that may represent the activation in one (or two coupled) brain area(s).
 For instance, in the interface above, the default residual variance threshold is set to 15%.
-This means that only component that have an equivalent dipole model with less than 15% of residual variance will be selected for clustering.
-Pressing *OK* will cause the component column to be updated in the main study-editing window.
-Then press *OK* to save your changes.
+This means that only components that have an equivalent dipole models with less than 15% of residual variance will be selected for clustering.
+Pressing *Ok* will cause the component column to be updated in the main study-editing window.
+Then press *Ok* to save your changes.

 The *Comp.* buttons contains the components for each dataset that will be clustered based on the residual variance threshold selected above.
 You may edit these manually.
 Note that if you